Share this Article

 The first interview went well, and then the second.
 At the third, I was presented with a pile of paperwork and a pen by the ever-friendly Bill.
 Most of it made sense, but certain things were more confusing.

 With the help of comprehensive lists Bill provided, I signed up for one of the cheapest options to get licensed: a 75-hour course to become a New York Real Estate Salesperson with Career Web School for $158.
-Unlike in-person lessons, for these all you need is an Internet connection, and you’re on your way to becoming a New York real estate agent.
+Unlike in-person lessons, for these all you need is an internet connection.

 The class was not difficult and, at times, could be interesting.
 It covered everything from mortgages and loans to various laws regarding real estate, from fair business practices to different types of housing.
 Anyone with decent reading comprehension can pass it.